Experienced Practitioners

 Andrew Nugent-Head Alternative Clinic

 In 1986, Andrew travelled to Taiwan to study Chinese for a year post high school.
 Soon after arriving, however, a car accident led him to discover the incredible healing powers of Chinese medicine.
-Andrew’s broken bones were healed so quickly that he was hiking with ease within weeks, which changed his path to stay in Asia to understand the incredible medicine he had just experienced.
+Andrew’s broken bones were healed so quickly that he was hiking within weeks, forcing him to change college plans to stay in Asia to study the incredible medicine he had just experienced.

-In 1989, Andrew moved to Beijing, seeking traditional practitioners to learn from.
-However, he found that communism had nearly extinguished traditional culture, classic books had been revised with within the western medicine framework, and it was nearly impossible to find traditional practitioners that were willing to teach their knowledge for fear of reprisal.
-Andrew thus founded a not for profit organization to seek out and encourage traditional practitioners to document their wisdom for preservation.
+In 1989, Andrew moved to Beijing, and found it nearly impossible to find traditional practitioners that were willing to teach their knowledge for fear of reprisal.
+The Nationalists and Communists had deeply fragmented traditional culture, and nearly extinguished lineage holders.
+Andrew thus founded a not for profit organization to seek out and encourage traditional practitioners to document their wisdom for preservation, bringing those scholars to an eager western audience.

-Over three decades working with and documenting the last old doctors, Andrew’s work has resulted in one of the largest online libraries of Chinese medicine material available in English.
-Being the documentarian and ‘closing door disciple’ of Dr Li Hongxiang, Andrew developed an incredible clarity and medical skill he is dedicated to sharing with the field.
+Over three decades working with and documenting the last old doctors, the Association for Traditional Studies now hosts one of the largest online libraries of Chinese medicine studies available in English.
+Being both documentarian and ‘closing door disciple’ of famous Beijing practitioner Dr Li Hongxiang, Andrew developed an incredible clarity and medical skill he is dedicated to sharing with the field.
 Today, Andrew and wife JulieAnn teach around the world and run a teaching clinic in Asheville, NC.
-Andrew is a renowned Chinese medicine practitioner, teacher and martial artist.

 Chinese Medicine & Acupuncture | The Alternative Clinic

-During her eight and a half years in China, JulieAnn worked for the Association for Traditional Studies project to document and preserve the knowledge of the last generation of practitioners who were born and in practice prior to the changes of socialism and communism in 1949.
-Documenting famous octogenarian doctors Li Hong Xiang and Chen Tongyun, JulieAnn and husband Andrew filmed the doctors’ clinical practices and thought-provoking discussions—creating archives of case studies, lectures on the classic books, and informal discussions in their homes.
+During her eight and a half years in China, JulieAnn assisted the Association for Traditional Studies project to document and preserve the knowledge of the last generation of practitioners who were born and in practice prior to 1949.
+Documenting famous octogenarian doctors Li Hongxiang and Chen Tongyun, JulieAnn and husband Andrew filmed the doctors’ clinical practices and informal discussions—creating archives of case studies, lectures on the classic books and thought provoking discussions over tea.

 In 2010, JulieAnn received a scholarship to attend the Chinese language medical doctorate program at the Zhejiang University of Chinese Medicine.
 During this time, JulieAnn and husband Andrew lived in the tea hills of Hangzhou with their three children, becoming a local attraction as the ‘pet foreigners’ and ‘village doctors’ of the Dragon Well Tea Village.

-After the passing of their teachers, JulieAnn and Andrew returned to the United States to share traditionally practiced Chinese medicine with Western practitioners in the hopes of raising the bar of medicine in the west.
-The Nugent-Heads offer short term training and clinical residency programs at the Alternative Clinic in Asheville, North Carolina, as well as continuing education courses online through traditionalstudies.org.
+After the passing of their teachers, JulieAnn and Andrew returned to the United States.
+The Nugent-Heads offer short term training and clinical residency programs at the Alternative Clinic in Asheville, North Carolina, and continuing education courses online through traditionalstudies.org.

 Chinese Medicine & Acupuncture | The Alternative Clinic